Marital Deduction

 The unlimited marital deduction allows a spouse to give an unlimited amount of property to the other spouse, either as an inter vivos gift or as a transfer from a deceased spouse's estate to the surviving spouse, free of federal gift or estate taxes.
 However, the marital deduction may not be available under state tax laws or it may be limited.

-The original purpose of the marital deduction was to equalize the treatment of married couples living in community property states and separate property states in regard to gift or estate taxes.
+The original purpose of the marital deduction was to equalize the treatment of married couples living in community property states and separate property states regarding gift or estate taxes.
 Before 1948, for a couple where one spouse made most or all the money, a couple in a community property state would pay considerably less in estate taxes when the breadwinner died first than a couple in a separate property state, because in a community property state, all the earnings of the spouse is considered community property and owned equally by the 2 spouses, regardless of who actually earned the money.
 When the breadwinner died in a community property state, only half of the community property would be includable in his estate and subject to estate tax.
 In a separate property state, the entire breadwinner's property would be included in his estate.

 The Revenue Act of 1948 amended the tax code to reduce the tax advantages of a community property state by allowing couples to file joint returns, where the breadwinner could split his earnings with a non-earning spouse, and by allowing a 50% marital deduction where the breadwinner could leave 50% of his property to his spouse free of estate taxes.
 This eliminated the advantage of community property states over other states with respect to the wealth transference taxes.